8 things I’ve learned in the year since our Autism diagnosis.

 Before having children I had all these ideas in my head about what parenthood would be like and the type of parent I would be.
 Having a child with autism has made me question ALL the things I previously thought to be important in life.

-For example, my daughter struggles to sit for any length of time, and so meal times are usually chaotic with my trying to put food in her mouth (she doesn’t feed herself) while she entertains herself with something else.
+For example, my daughter struggles to sit for any length of time, and so meal times are usually chaotic with me trying to get food in her mouth (she doesn’t feed herself) while she entertains herself with something else.
 I thought we would have lovely family mealtimes every night but I prioritise her being fed over her table manners.
 Eating out is almost impossible, so we just don’t, and we are much happier for it.

 We simplify life and it makes you appreciate the little things and realise how full of fluff our world really is.